Tudat/tudat/developerGuide/extendingJSON/enumerations.rst

   ...

-If the string representation of :literal:`ephemerisType` is not known, the recognized strings will be printed and an :literal:`IllegalValueError` will be thrown:
+If the string representation of :literal:`ephemerisType` is not known, the recognised strings will be printed and an :literal:`IllegalValueError` will be thrown:

 .. code-block:: txt